repasscloud/lunavpn-www/app/content/english/pages/faq.md

 To access your LunaVPN account, follow these steps:

-1. Visit the LunaVPN website and click on the "Sign In" option.
+1. Visit the [LunaVPN Portal](https://portal.lunavpn.co/ "LunaVPN Portal") and click on the "Sign In" option.

 2. Enter the email address associated with your LunaVPN account.